Oire/Colloportus/README.md

 }
 ```

+## On Error Handling
+Colloportus has various exceptions that are thrown when something fails:
+* A generic `ColloportusException` which is always safe to catch.
+All other exceptions inherit from it;
+* `EncryptionException` is thrown whenever data encryption fails;
+* `DecryptionException` is thrown whenever data decryption fails;
+* `PasswordException` is thrown whenever a password-related call fails;
+* `KeyException` is thrown when any key-related call fails.

 ## Methods

 All Colloportus methods are public and static, so no class instance is required.
 The methods are documented in the code comments, but their description is given below for rerefence.